-- The reimagined Battlestar Galactica subverted this with the Arrow of Apollo (it didn't actually appear to have any special properties; being really just a museum artifact).
+- Battlestar Galactica (2003) subverted this with the Arrow of Apollo (it didn't actually appear to have any special properties; being really just a museum artifact).

 - Played straight with ancient technology on Kobol in both the old series (technology inside pyramids that interacted with Adama's legacy disco medallion) and the new one (a planetarium show on Kobol projected inside the Tomb of Athena, a cave with an entrance disguised like a rockface).

 - The Pylons and Matrix Tables in the original series (and the rest of Altrusian technology, too, as well as the technology of the mysterious "Builders").
 Since the Land itself was implied to have been constructed, the various colored crystals (psionic and otherwise — they have different properties depending on their color) also count.
 The Sleestaks and the Marshalls, on the other hand, used actual Bamboo Technology.

 - In the Nineties version, Shung's psionic crystal sword, as well as some other ancient technology encountered by the Porters.
 Similar to the original, the (possibly artificial) title "Land" contains deposits of powerful crystals that the Porter family uses as batteries, among other purposes.

 - Farscape: When the ancient Hynerians stranded their Acquaran subjects on their jungle planet, they designed the device that produced the anti-technology force field on the planet to look like a primitive stone statue of a royal Hynerian.
 From the Acquarans' perspective, the ancient Hynerians were Precursors, despite not being "sufficiently advanced" themselves.